joaovq/MyProdusctsFirebaseFirestore/README.md

-- Click the flaticon cart and navigate to fragment "add product"
+- Click the floating action button cart and navigate to fragment "add product"
 - Click on item for update
 - Swipe each item for delete
 - Click in menu toolbar for navigate up settings